 - The best season to transplant them to the ground is Spring or Fall, right after purchasing.

-- Planting in the ground directly after purchasing will make for only a single move.
-Changing the growing conditions only once is much better to reduce transplant shock than moving or handling the plant several times.
+- Plant it in the ground directly after purchasing will make for only a single move.

 It grows best in shade or part shade, so you can plant it in the following situations: